How fresh is fresh?

 For Aeropress: from 7 to 45 days after roast

-Beware of coffees that only have a Best Before date on the packaging.
-It’s best to look for “Roasted On” date.
-This is because different companies give their coffee a different “life span”.
+Beware of Best Before dates on the packaging.
+Different companies give their coffee a different “life span”.
 For instance, most commercial brands will put a best before day of one year after the coffee was roasted.
-Although the coffee won’t be spoiled, it will have lost much of the flavour after all that time.
+Some are now putting a year and a half.
+Although the coffee won’t spoil per se, it will have lost much of the flavour and have a stale smell after all that time.
+Particularly darker roasts that naturally have more oils - and these become rancid.